Cell (novel): Plot

 The majority of the group heads into Canada, to let the approaching winter wipe out the region's unprotected and leaderless phoners.
 Clay heads south, seeking his son.
 He finds Johnny, who received a "corrupted" Pulse; he wandered away from Kashwak and seems to almost recognize his father.
-However, Johnny is an erratic shadow of his former self and so, following another theory of Jordan's, Clay decides to give Johnny another blast from the Pulse, hoping the increasingly corrupted signal will cancel itself out and reset his son's brain.
+Clay decides to give Johnny another blast from the Pulse, hoping the increasingly corrupted signal will cancel itself out and reset his son's brain.
 The book ends with Clay dialing and placing the cell phone to Johnny's ear.